rhmnaulia/rhmnaulia/readme.md

 ## Hello World! :smiley_cat:

-I'm Aulia, a Computer Science Student & Freelance Web Developer :man_technologist::man_student: from indonesia.
+I'm Aulia, a Computer Science Student & Software Engineer Intern at Fintax :man_technologist::man_student: from indonesia.
 I'm passionate about programming and software engineering.
 I love to learn about new things especially in Tech world.

 ## I'm a Student, and  Developer!
-- 👷‍♂️ I’m currently working on my portfolio website and freelance job
+- 👷‍ I’m currently working as an Software Engineer Intern at Fintax
-- 🚀 I’m currently learning the weird part of javascript 🤣
+- 🚀 I’m currently learning NEXT.JS and GO-Lang
 - 👋 I’m looking for developer friends!
 - 🎯 2020 Goals: Build up my resume and get an internship
 - ⚡ Fun fact: I love to play basketball and video game